rht-labs/tech-exercise/docs/slides/content/retrospectives.md

 #### _Why using it?_
-Retrospectives improves:
+Retrospectives improve:
-- **Productivity** _helps teams to assess their situation and reduce waste_
+- **Productivity** - _helps teams to assess their situation and reduce waste_
-- **Capability** _share knowledge and set goals for other team members to learn_
+- **Capability** - _share knowledge and set goals for other team members to learn_
-- **Quality** _writing better code means less rework and less bugs_
+- **Quality** - _writing better code means less rework and less bugs_
-- **Capacity** _determine optimal solution for choosing features that add value_
+- **Capacity** - _determine optimal solution for choosing features that add value_
-- **Camaraderie** _provide a constructive environment for a good team dynamic_
+- **Camaraderie** - _provide a constructive environment for a good team dynamic_
-- **Team data** _capturing measure-and-learn data from incremental delivery_
+- **Team Data** - _capturing measure-and-learn data from incremental delivery_
-- **Visualisation** _cycle of inspection and adaptation understanding team sentiment, feedback and idea of improvements_
+- **Visualisation** - _cycle of inspection and adaptation understanding team sentiment, feedback and idea of improvements_

 #### _Why using it?_
-_Realtime Retrospective_

-It is particularly useful because you don't want to learn feedback at the end of the week/project/workshop (or even the end of one of the days) if there was a simple improvement or resolution that could have been applied much earlier.<!--{.element: style="font-size: smaller; font-weight: 100;"} -->
+Realtime Retros are particularly useful because you don't want to learn feedback at the end of the week/project/workshop (or even the end of one of the days) if there was a simple improvement or resolution that could have been applied much earlier.<!--{.element: style="font-size: smaller; font-weight: 100;"} -->

 ![realtime-retro-2](images/retrospectives/realtime-retro-2.jpg)<!-- {.element: class="" style="border:none; box-shadow:none; max-width:40%;" } -->

-For long running days or weeks with multiple sessions or activities, you can visibly see people's moods or grasp of the information in realtime.<!--{.element: style="font-size: smaller; font-weight: 100;"} -->
+For long running days or weeks with multiple sessions or activities, you can visibly see people's moods or grasp the information in realtime.<!--{.element: style="font-size: smaller; font-weight: 100;"} -->

+And most importantly - we can respond to the feedback sooner